-Click the “Settings” for the created Job, and move to the Settings screen, and select “Run Shell” from “Add Build Procedure” to add it (Figure 3).
+Click the “Settings” for the created Job, and move to the Settings screen, and select “Execute Shell” from “Add build step” to add it (Figure 3).

 Save the settings and try to run JOB.
 Once JOB completes, a link to the results for each test shall be created on the results screen (Figure 6).

 Email/chat notification of the test results

 The test execution results notification can be provided by email or chat, such as Slack, etc.

 To provide notification by email, follow the procedure in How to notify to Gmail when the build by Jenkins fails and run “Email Server settings” and “Job-side settings”.
 This will cause an email to be sent upon test failure.